-The Japanese black bear is a subspecies of the Japanese black bear and lives in Japan.
-Japanese black bears are familiar to Japanese people, and since they are often mentioned in stories, most Japanese people are familiar with them.
-It’s a very famous bear, but it’s actually an endangered animal.
-This bear is endemic to Japan and has a small habitat, so there is a possibility of complete extinction.
+The Japanese black bear is a subspecies of the Asiatic black bear, and bears often cause damage in Japan.
+They live in Japan’s natural environment.
+Japanese black bears are very familiar to Japanese people, and they often appear in stories, so most Japanese people are familiar with them.
+Bears are very famous, but they are also an endangered species.
+This bear is endemic to Japan, has a small habitat, and is in small numbers, so there is a possibility that it may become completely extinct.

 The Japanese black bear is a subspecies of the black bear and is endemic to Japan.
 With a body length of 100-150 cm and a weight of 50-100 kg, it is a creature about the size of a human.
 It is characterized by its taller back and no raised shoulders, and the hair on its whole body is black.
 There are rare reddish brown and dark brown individuals.
 Japanese black bears are distributed in Honshu, Shikoku, and Kyushu, and are active both day and night.
 Bears rarely attack people or livestock, but if you startle them or attack them, they may become hostile and attack you.
 The Japanese black bear is good at climbing trees and has the habit of stripping bears.
 This involves stripping off the bark from the root for about 2 to 3 meters, leaving claw marks and tooth marks.
 In winter, they hibernate in tree cavities and caves, so they cannot be seen in winter.CYBER MONDAY starts NOW ?
 Take $50 to $150 Off & more ➔